mayur11235/Data-Product-Platform-Blueprint/Readme.md

 This comprehensive overview enables users to easily discover and understand how different data products connect and what purpose they serve.

+## Access and Control

+To ensure data products are secure and compliant, organizations must establish robust access control measures that involve defining granular policies, classifying data sensitivity, and implementing modern access control models.

+### Role-Based Access Control (RBAC)

+Permissions are assigned based on a user's job function or role (e.g., Data Scientist, Marketing Analyst, Finance Manager).
+Simplifies management by linking access to established business roles.
+A data product owner can grant "read" access to all users with the "Data Analyst" role, instead of managing each user individually.

+### Attribute-Based Access Control (ABAC)

+Provides granular control by defining access rules based on attributes of the user, the data, and the environment.
+A policy could grant access to the "Personal Data" column of a data product only to users from the "HR" department who are accessing it from a secure, company-managed device.

+#### Implementing and managing access controls
+- Classify sensitivity: Tag data based on its sensitivity (e.g., public, confidential, restricted).
+This classification drives access rules.
+- Implement data masking: Use automated data masking or tokenization to protect sensitive information, showing only sanitized data to unauthorized users.
+- Appoint owners and stewards: Designate data product owners and data stewards to oversee access, quality, and compliance.
+- Implement authentication and authorization: Put mechanisms in place to verify a user's identity and determine their permissions.
+- Automate access requests: Use a data catalog or governance tool to automate the request and approval process.
+- Log and monitor access: Continuously track and log all access to data products, providing an audit trail for compliance.

 ## Integrating Legacy Systems with Pseudo-Data Products

 Dealing with legacy data systems during a data-as-a-product migration is common.
 Instead of a risky "big-bang" migration, an incremental approach is better.
 This strategy involves isolating and then gradually refactoring legacy systems based on actual business needs.